 What Katie Taught Me About the Camino

-My Katie Camino conversation reminded me that every pilgrim walks the same path differently.
+My Camino conversation with my friend Katie reminded me that every pilgrim walks the same path differently.
 We may follow the same yellow arrows, sleep in some of the same towns, and arrive at the same cathedral.
 Still, the Camino enters each life through a different door.

 We Came to the Camino From Different Roads

-I came to it through my own messy doorway: turning 50, leaving a work chapter, refusing to spend my milestone birthday unhappy, and needing to feel the earth under my feet again.
-I wrote more about that in The Camino Was My 50th Birthday Gift to Myself.
+I came to it through my own messy doorway.
+I was turning 50, closing one chapter of my career, and refusing to spend such a milestone feeling stuck.
+I wanted to celebrate by doing something that challenged every part of me.
+I share more about that decision in The Camino Was My 50th Birthday Gift to Myself.

 Different roads.
-Same path.
+Same destination.
 That is one of the Camino’s quiet miracles.

 Her First Day Was Not My First Day

 Katie crossed from Saint-Jean-Pied-de-Port to Roncesvalles in one day.
-I broke that first stage in Orisson because I knew my body, my lungs, and my nerves needed mercy.
-Even then, my first day nearly took me out.
+I stopped in Orisson because I knew my body, my lungs, and my nerves needed a gentler introduction.
+Even then, my first day nearly broke me.

-Listening to Katie talk about the Pyrenees helped me see how much the Camino depends on timing, weather, body, fear, and grace.
-She worried about storms and low visibility.
-I worried about whether I would make it before dark.
-Both fears were real.
+Listening to Katie describe the Pyrenees reminded me how much timing, weather, confidence, fitness, and simple luck shape each pilgrim’s experience.
+She worried about storms and fog.
+I worried about making it before dark.
+Neither fear was more valid than the other.

 The Camino Gives Everyone a Mirror

-Katie helped me understand that the Camino does not only challenge your feet.
-It reflects your habits, your fears, your need for control, your openness to people, and your relationship with uncertainty.
+Katie helped me understand that the Camino challenges much more than your body.
+It reflects your habits, your fears, your willingness to trust strangers, your need for control, and your ability to embrace uncertainty.

 Pilgrim Friendship Has Its Own Language

-We also understand the ache of returning home after living inside a moving community.
-I wrote about that in Life After the Camino Is Harder Than I Expected.
+We also understand how strange it feels to return home after living inside a community that moves together every day.
+That adjustment became one of the hardest surprises after Santiago, something I explore in Life After the Camino Is Harder Than I Expected.

 Her Story Made Mine Bigger

-That is what good conversation does.
-It does not replace your story.
-It widens it.
+That is what meaningful conversations do.
+They do not replace your story.
+Instead, they expand it.

-If you are planning your own walk, use official resources like the Pilgrim Reception Office and the official Camino de Santiago in Galicia.
-Then leave room for the people who will teach you what no planning guide can.
+If you are planning your own pilgrimage, I recommend beginning with the Pilgrim Reception Office and the Official Camino de Santiago in Galicia.
+They provide reliable information before you leave home.
+After that, leave room for the people you will meet because they will teach you lessons no guidebook can.

-For budget stays before or after the route, I like Hostelworld.
-If you want help shaping your own Camino plan, you can book a travel coaching session with me.
+If you need a place to stay before or after your walk, I recommend Hostelworld.
+If you would like personal guidance while planning your Camino, you can book a Camino travel coaching session with me.